First, let’s clean up your plant. This allows the plant to direct its energy to new healthy growth.

 - You may need to trim your plant in stages because you never want to remove more than 20% of the affected leaves at one time–this could shock your plant.

 - Now, let’s get your Schefflera on the road to recovery.

 Incredibly dry soil

-Your Schefflera prefers a thorough watering when the top 75% of the soil is dry.
+Your Schefflera prefers a thorough watering when 50-75% of the soil volume is dry.
 That said, periods of prolonged drought can cause foliage to brown and dry.
 Be sure you’re not over or underwatering your plant.

 If you accidentally let your Schefflera’s soil dry out completely, you may see leaves go limp, droop, and possibly start to brown and curl.
 If the soil is extremely dry all the way through the pot, a thorough soak is in order.